-Your Ultimate Guide To Essential Oils: Uses, Benefits, Extraction & How To Use Them, Explained
+Your Ultimate Guide To Essential Oils: History, Extraction & How To Use Them, Explained

-Essential oils are gaining popularity in droves, though their herbal counterparts and natural solutions have been harnessed for centuries mainly in Eastern medicine.
-As Western holistic care and naturopathic remedies continue to provide alternative solutions for people desiring to take charge of their own health care, it is important to have a firm understanding of essential oils.
-A popular alternative for those desiring more natural remedies to anxiety, sleep, allergies, and more, essential oils can be properly used only once you have taken the time to learn about and understand their volatile and complex compositions as well as the guidelines for safe usage.
-Essential oils can be an amazing health care solutions for many people, but you have to know what you’re doing before you start using them.
-Let’s start with the basics and work our way into the details so that you will be ready to take charge and help support your body's healing process with powerful and potent high-quality essential oils.
+A popular natural remedy for anxiety, sleep, allergies, and more, essential oils can be amazing health care solutions—but you have to know what you’re doing before you start using them.
+Let’s start with the basics of essential oils and work our way into the details so that you will be ready to take charge and help support your body's healing process with these powerful and potent remedies:

 What are essential oils?